AMPose: Alternately Mixed Global-Local Attention Model for 3D Human Pose Estimation: Introduction

-Some works have shown that feature transformed from 2D keypoints can be useful information to estimate 3D positions ~\cite{pavllo}.
+Early work has shown that features transformed from 2D poses can be useful information to estimate 3D positions ~\cite{pavllo}.
 To solve the lack of capturing the spatial relationships among joints, graph convolutional networks (GCNs) have recently been adopted in many HPE models~\cite{stgcn, xu, liu, Zou}.
-A drawback of the vanilla GCNs derived from spectrum convolution is weight-sharing convolution.
-Each node in vanilla GCNs is transformed by the same transformation matrix, and then the neighboring features will be aggregates to transfer the information to next layer ~\cite{kip}.
-The weight-sharing method may not work well to capture the information of human articulation because the flexibility and speed of human motion can vary with joints \cite{stgcn}.

-Non-local dependency among joints in 3D HPE remains unclear.
-The Transformer-based models in computer vision have recently shown high performance in various tasks ~\cite{transformer, mixste}.
-The self-attention used in Transformer can capture the global information of the features~\cite{mixste}.
-In the case of 3D HPE, the self-attention can make the joints relate to the other joints to obtain global dependency.
-The self-attention is suitable to model the similarity relations among joints since the global dependence can alter with the different input pose~\cite{graformer, mhformer}.
-In spite of that, pure transformer models may result in lacking the physical information in the human skeleton ~\cite{graformer}.

-To fully exploit the local and non-local relations among joints in the human skeleton, we proposed a novel architecture that can alternatively mix the information of local and global dependency by two independent modules, which are the GCN block and Transformer encoder, respectively.
+A drawback of the GCNs derived from spectrum convolution is weight-sharing convolution.
+Each node in the GCNs is transformed by the same transformation matrix, and then the neighboring features will be aggregated to transfer information to the next layer ~\cite{kip}.
+The weight-sharing method may not work well to capture the information on human joints because the flexibility and speed of human motion vary with joints \cite{stgcn,liu}.
+Global dependency among joints in single-frame 3D HPE remains unclear.
+The Transformer-based models in computer vision have recently shown high performance in various tasks ~\cite{vit}.
+Since the self-attention mechanism in the Transformer can capture the global information among joints~\cite{vit}.
+In the case of 3D HPE, the self-attention mechanism can relate each joint to all the other joints to obtain global dependency~\cite{mixste}.
+The self-attention mechanism is suitable to model the similarity relations among joints since the global dependence can alter with the different input poses~\cite{graformer, poseformer}.
+In spite of that, the purely Transformer-based models may lack the physical information in the human skeleton ~\cite{graformer}.
+To address this issue, the previous works ~\cite{graformer, ijcai} proposed integrating multi-hop graph convolution into the Transformer.
+However, both the graph convolution with multi-hop range~\cite{chebnet} and self-attention have large receptive fields, which may not explicitly capture the local relations in the human skeleton.
+Thus we adopt the GCNs ~\cite{kip} to model the physically connected joints to improve the effectiveness of the model for 3D HPE.
+Additionally, following the success of the previous structures ~\cite{mixste, exploit, graphmlp}, we propose to alternately mix the local and global information by two independent modules, which are the GCN block and Transformer encoder, respectively.